Flat Fee Landlord

 The fee for professional management — typically much lower under a flat fee model than you might expect — is often less than the cost of a single mistake on this list.
 A bad tenant placement alone can cost $10,000+.
 A legal compliance error can be much more.

 If you're a first-time landlord in Northern Virginia or Texas, get a free rental analysis — you'll see exactly what your property should rent for and what it would cost to have professionals handle what's on this list.
 Most landlords are surprised by how accessible the fee is compared to the risk it eliminates.
+You can also get a quote or read what other landlords say about making the switch from self-management to professional management.

 • 2,000+